johnstonskj/thrift-specs/docs/protocol-api.md

 `T_STRING` | 11 | `STRING` | Character string.
 `T_BINARY` | 11 | `BINARY` | String of `T_BYTE`.

+Notes:

-Character string may be UTF-7 or UTF-8.
+* Character string may be UTF-7 or UTF-8.
+* Unless otherwise specified in a protocol, enumeration values are encoded as `I32` values.

 ### Additional Types